zpl-c/texed/README.md

 <div align="center">
   <sub>
-    Brought to you by <a href="https://github.com/zaklaus">@zaklaus</a>,
+    Brought to you by <a href="https://github.com/zaklaus">@zaklaus</a>
     and <strong>contributors</strong>
   </sub>
 </div>

 # Introduction
-zpl.texed is a cross-platform stack-based image generation tool suitable for prototyping textures with pixelart aesthetics.
-It offers a suite of tools to generate/blend/modify stacked layers and also provides an ability to export bespoke textures into PNG files or packed C header files (a header containing array of bytes and various metadata).
+zpl.texed is a cross-platform stack-based image generation tool suitable for prototyping textures with pixel art aesthetics.
+It offers a suite of tools to generate/blend/modify stacked layers and also provides an ability to export bespoke textures into PNG files or packed C header files (a header containing an array of bytes and various metadata).

-zpl.texed is running on top of [raylib](https://raylib.com/) technologies and makes use of the [zpl](https://zpl.pw/) ecosystem alongside the **cwpack** library to provide a robust and intuitive user experience.
+**zpl.texed** runs on top of [raylib](https://raylib.com/) technologies and makes use of the [zpl](https://zpl.pw/) ecosystem alongside the **cwpack** library to provide a robust and intuitive user experience.

 ![texed preview](https://user-images.githubusercontent.com/9026786/118796542-ff717780-b89b-11eb-85ca-e5bbd60135e0.png)